clarkb21/Election_Analysis/README.md

 3. Total number of votes for each candidate
 4. Percentage of votes for each candidate
 5. Winner of the election based on popular vote
-- Additionally, I reported the following along with the election audit:
-1. Vote count for each county included
-2. Percentage of the total vote for each county
-3. County with the most votes
-- Python was used to automate the results and write the final results to a text file.

 ## Resources
 - Data Source: election_results.csv